shaik1002/biggitlabbomb/doc/user/duo_workflow/index.md

 To use GitLab Duo Workflow:

-1. In VS Code, open the GitLab project.
-   - The namespace must have an **Ultimate** subscription.
-   - You must check out the branch for the code you would like to change.
+1. In VS Code, open the GitLab project and check out the branch for the code you would like to change.
 1. Access the Command Palette:
    - On Mac: <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>
    - On Windows and Linux: <kbd>Ctrl</kbd> + <kbd>P</kbd>.